Ada-Developers-Academy/core-projects/pygame-blob/intro.md

 * title: Reflection Question 1: check_bounds

 ##### !question
-At the end of the lesson, the author has this to say about the check_bounds method: "Now, the programmer can decide to use it or not.
+At the end of `Blob Class and Modularity OOP`, the author has this to say about the check_bounds method: "Now, the programmer can decide to use it or not.
 You could also give some sort of argument in the move method, where, if `True`, then boundaries would be enforced."

 Consider how you would implement this optional enforcement of boundary checking, and record your thoughts here.
 ##### !end-question